fhamborg/Giveme5W1H/README.md

 # GiveMe5W

-GiveMe5W is an state of the art open-source 5W Question Answering system for news articles.
+GiveMe5W is a state of the art open-source 5W Question Answering system for news articles.
 It can either be used through a simple RESTapi or directly included in existing Python projects.
-Depending on the configuration  GiveMe5W parses each document for thepasse answeres of the following  questions:
+Depending on the configuration GiveMe5W parses each document for the answers to the following  questions:

 * **Who** is involved?
 * **What** happened?